HalfElfAlistair/DandD_dice_roller/README.md

 ## Introduction

-Made as a joint project to help friends practice their coding skills.
+A dice roller which I've actually used on a few occasions when away from home without dice.

 ### Aims

 Offer a useful alternative for when you've lost your dice but have a D&D session about to start!

-Practice, improve and demonstrate what we can do with fundamental coding languages.
+Practice, improve and demonstrate what I can do with fundamental coding languages.

 ## Technologies

 - HTML
 - CSS
-- JavaScript
+- JavaScript/jQuery

 ## Launch